emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 ## Resources and Permissions

-EMQX Cloud BYOC needs to create various cloud resources and services in your cloud account.
-Please make sure that the relevant cloud account has reserved enough resources quota and completed the setting of relevant permissions.
+EMQX Cloud BYOC deployment requires you to create various cloud resources and services in your cloud account.
+Make sure that the relevant cloud account has reserved enough resources quota and completed the setting of relevant permissions.

 ### Resource Quotas